Miguel de Cervantes: Literary career

-Cervantes claimed to have written over 20 plays, such as El trato de Argel, based on his experiences in captivity.
+Cervantes claimed to have written more than 20 plays, such as El trato de Argel, based on his experiences in captivity.
 Such works were extremely short-lived, and even Lope de Vega, the best-known playwright of the day, could not live on their proceeds.
 In 1585, he published La Galatea, a conventional pastoral romance that received little contemporary notice; despite promising to write a sequel, he never did so.

 Aside from these, and some poems, by 1605, Cervantes had not been published for 20 years.
-In Don Quixote, he challenged a form of literature that had been a favourite for more than a century, explicitly stating his purpose was to undermine 'vain and empty' chivalric romances.
+In Don Quixote, first published in January 1605, he challenged a form of literature that had been a favourite for more than a century, explicitly stating his purpose was to undermine "vain and empty" chivalric romances.
 His portrayal of real life, and use of everyday speech in a literary context was considered innovative, and proved instantly popular.
-First published in January 1605, Don Quixote and Sancho Panza featured in masquerades held to celebrate the birth of Philip IV on 8 April.
+Don Quixote and Sancho Panza featured in masquerades held to celebrate the birth of Philip IV on 8 April 1605.